Warring militias in west Libya vow no let-up in fight

 Outside the hospital, ambulances and pickup trucks, some mounted with anti-aircraft guns, were bringing in the wounded from the front line.

-One wounded fighter held up his bloodied hand to loud cheers of "Allahu Akbar!"
-(God is Greatest) from a small crowd of people outside.
+One wounded fighter held up his bloodied hand to loud cheers of 'Allahu Akbar!'
+(God is Great) from a small crowd of people outside.
 Some young fighters cried, while women scrubbed blood and dirt off stretchers on the ground so they could be re-used.

-Rahil Nasser, a 27-year-old woman, went to the hospital because her cousin had been killed in the fighting.
+Rahil Nasser, a 27-year-old woman, came to the hospital because her cousin had been killed in the fighting.
 She urged the NTC to intervene to protect the town.

 "We have to activate the army to protect people," she said, tears streaming down her face.
 "Our children, our revolutionaries are dying ...
 We are going to fight to defend ourselves."